Cathey Crowell Sawyer

 Jenna Fawn Brown is a graduate of Florida State University with a Masters in Costume Design.
 Prior to working with GVT, she worked for the Cumberland County Playhouse and the Clarence Brown Theatre, to name a few.
 A sampling of design credits includes: THE CHERRY ORCHARD, THE MYSTERY OF EDWIN DROOD, LITTLE WOMEN, CAROUSEL and TARTUFFE, among others.
 Jenna has been with GVT since 2009, and her credits include DRACULA: A ROCK OPERA, MACBETH, NEVERMORE, ROMEO AND JULIET and THE CRUCIBLE, to name a few.
 Thank you, Mom and Dad, for all your loving support.
 Always follow your bliss.

 Mark Cohn is the GVT Technical Director, which facilitates the building and installation of the designed scenery for the 2018 season.
 He is a graduate of the wonderful Marshall University Technical Theatre program, and has since worked professionally in the Theatre Industry across the USA for well over a decade.
-He gives many thanks to friends and family everywhere, and hopes to one day build his own sailboat.
+He gives many thanks to friends and family everywhere, and hopes to one day play the lead in GYPSY and manage to write a bio that encapsulates his unique clothing line TechWhere, specializing in men's formal socks.

 Richard Crowell, Production Manager, has been involved in technical production for over thirty-five years at numerous professional and university theatres.
 He has also designed the scenery and lighting for hundreds of productions around the country, including many at GVT since its inaugural season in downtown Lewisburg.
 Richard received his training and his Master of Fine Arts in Stage Design from The Meadows School of the Arts at Southern Methodist University in Dallas, Texas, studying with the renowned design team of William and Jean Eckart.